peterhinch/micropython-nano-gui/DRIVERS.md

 The ILI9341 class uses 4-bit color to conserve RAM.
 Even with this adaptation the buffer size is 37.5KiB.
 See [Color handling](./DRIVERS.md#11-color-handling) for details of the implications of 4-bit color.
+On a Pyboard 1.1 the `scale.py` demo ran with 34.5K free with no modules frozen, and with 47K free with `gui` and contents frozen.

 The driver uses the `micropython.viper` decorator.
 If your platform does not support this, comment it out and remove the type annotations.
 You may be able